$\xi R \phi^2$ coupling, cosmological constant and quantum gravitational correction to Newton's potential: The -three graviton vertex and the gravitational potential at

 We next come to the case when the 2-scalar 2-graviton vertex is non-minimal, ${\cal O}(\xi \kappa^2)$.
-We have for the second of \ref{f3}, { } Only the first integral contributes to the potential at leading order, which is $\sim \ln q^2$.
-Likewise by replacing $m_1$ by $m_2$, we obtain the result if $k_2-k'_2$ is the non-minimal two scalar-two graviton vertex.
-Putting things together now including \ref{qg32}, we have the total Feynman amplitude for 2-2 scattering at ${\cal O}(\xi \Lambda \kappa^4)$, in the non-relativistic limit,
+We have for the second of \ref{f3},

+Only the first integral contributes to the potential at leading order, which is $\sim \ln q^2$.
+Likewise, by replacing $m_1$ by $m_2$, we obtain the result if $k_2-k'_2$ is the non-minimal two scalar-two graviton vertex.
+Putting things together now, including \ref{qg32}, we have the total Feynman amplitude for 2-2 scattering at ${\cal O}(\xi \Lambda \kappa^4)$, in the non-relativistic limit,

+Note that since $|\vec q|$ is non-relativistic, we must have $|\vec q|/m \ll 1$.
+We expect the contribution from the first term in the potential to dominate the other.